 Keoka Lake Association (KLA) is a volunteer organization supported by those who love Keoka Lake, whether they be landowners along its shores, citizens/taxpayers in Waterford who use and treasure the lake or some for whom Keoka Lake holds a special place In their hearts.
 Supported by member dues, KLA is committed to maintaining the health and safety of Keoka Lake, especially in the face of the threat of invasives, both flora and fauna and naturally occurring and man-made environmental threats.
 KLA is also committed to protecting the waters of Keoka Lake for future generations by educating its membership about environmental threats, environmentally conscious and proactive best practices and safe boating practices to protect those who enjoy its waters.
 For more information about KLA, please click the FEEDBACK loon for KLA contact information.

 KLA holds its annual meeting each year on the Saturday following July 4th.
-For 2015, the meeting will be held at the Wilkins Community House on Saturday, July 11th.
 Coffee, donuts and socializing will begin at 8:30 a.m. with the business meeting starting promptly at 9 a.m.
 All are welcome.Dues Form

 Courtesy Boat Inspection (CBI) program: